 Our highest priority is to prevent harm to the community and our environment.
 EPA can only approve an EMP when satisfied it, together with existing Regulations, provides enough protection from pollution and waste.

-All EMPs we approve will be published on our website along with an assessment report about our approval decision.
+All approved EMPs are published on our website along with an assessment report about our approval decision.

 EPA is not responsible for the ultimate decision on where the TBM spoil from the project goes.